Three Fingered Jack (Jamaica)

 Three-Fingered Jack a.k.a.
 Jack Mansong (died c.
 1781), led a band of runaway slaves in the Colony of Jamaica in the eighteenth century.

 Many historians believed that after the Jamaican Maroons signed treaties with the British colonial authorities in 1739 and 1740, the treaty-signatories effectively prevented runaway slaves from forming independent communities in the mountainous forests of the interior of the island of Jamaica.

-Ancoma
+Ankomah

 However, a number of communities of runaways continued to thrive in the Blue Mountains in the decades that followed the 1740 treaty between the Windward Maroons and the British colonial authorities.
-The leader of one of those unofficial maroon communities of Free black people in Jamaica was an escaped slave named Ancoma.
+The leader of one of those unofficial maroon communities of Free black people in Jamaica was an escaped slave named Ankomah or Ancoma.
 His community thrived in the forested interior of the eastern edge of the Blue Mountains in the eastern parish of what is now Saint Thomas Parish in the mid-1750s.

 In 1759, two women, one of them from an official Maroon community that had signed treaties with the colonial authorities, conspired to kill Ancoma, and they received rewards from the Jamaican Assembly for their accomplishment.
 However, runaways continued to live in Ancoma's community for years after his death, and they continued to be a thorn in the side of Jamaican planter society.